MicrosoftDocs/power-automate-docs/articles/developer/desktop-flow-public-apis.md

   >[!TIP]
   > Alternatively, you can retrieve the ID manually from the desktop flow details URL in Power Automate.
 The URL format is: `https://flow.microsoft.com/manage/environments/[Environment ID]/uiflows/[Desktop Flow ID]/details`.
   >
-  > For more information, refer to [Manage desktop flows](/power-automate/desktop-flows/manage).
+  > For more information, see [Manage desktop flows](/power-automate/desktop-flows/manage).

 - The `name` of the desktop flow connection (targeting a machine/machine group) to use to run your flow.
 The name can be retrieved from the URL of the same connection page in Power Automate.
 The URL format is:
 `https://flow.microsoft.com/manage/environments/[Environment ID]/connections?apiName=shared_uiflow&connectionName=[Connection Name]`.